matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Global TCP or SSL Proxy for traffic on many ports.
 For other ports or UDP traffic, use regional LB.
     - To load balance the internal tiers of a multi-tier application, use the internal load balancer.
 - Variety of ways for you to interconnect your on-premises or other network with your Google VPC.
-    - Setup VPN and use Cloud ROuter to make it dynamic.
+    - Setup VPN and use Cloud Router to make it dynamic.
     - Peer with Google in Point of Presence either directly or through a carrier partner.
     - SLA and adopt one of the required network topologies, use Dedicated Interconnect.
 - Storage: